AiJared/DSA_in_python/README.md

  - **Parent**: The converse nortion of a child.
  - **Leaf**: A node with no children.
  - **Subtree**: A tree formed from a node and its descendants.

+### Types of Trees
+ 1. **Binary tree**: A tree where each node has at most two children, known as **left** and **right** children.
+ 2. **Binary Search Tree (BST)**: It is a binary tree with the property that the left child is less than the parent node and the right child is greater.
+ 3. **AVL Tree**: A self balancing binary tree where the difference between heights of left and right subtrees is at most one for every node.
+ 4. **Heap Tree**: Often implemented as binary tree but with unique ordering properties.